wldt/wldt-demo-digital-twin/README.md

       implement its behaviour
     - ```onDigitalTwinStop()```: The DT is stopped
     - ```onDigitalTwinDestroy()```: The DT has been destroyed and the application stopped

-- Digital Twin State Description Variation
-    - ```onStateChangePropertyCreated(DigitalTwinStateProperty digitalTwinStateProperty)```: A Property has been created on the DT's State.
-The property is passed as parameter to the method.
-    - ```onStateChangePropertyUpdated(DigitalTwinStateProperty digitalTwinStateProperty)```: A Property has been updated on the DT's State.
-The property is passed as parameter to the method.
+The Digital Adapter DT State variations and DT events are received by the Adapter from the DT core belongs to the following categories:

+- **Digital Twin State Update** through the method `onStateUpdate(...)` providing information about the new state of the Digital Twin, the previous state, and a list of changes that occurred between these two states.
+In the previous version each variation of a property, relationships, actions or events were notified.
+In the new version only a committed DT'State variation is notified to listeners.
+- **Event Notifications** through the method `onEventNotificationReceived(...)` whenever there is a notification about an event related to the
+Digital Twin's state coming from the physical world, generated by the twin and processed by the Shadowing Function.
+For example in the DT State we can have the declaration of the `over-heating-alert` structured and received in the DT State while the effective occurrence of the event and the associated notification is notified through this dedicated callback

+The `onStateUpdate` method is an abstract method that must be implemented by any class extending the `DigitalAdapter` class.
+This method is called whenever there is an update to the Digital Twin's state.
+It provides information about the new state of the Digital Twin, the previous state, and a list of changes that occurred between these two states.

-    - ```onStateChangePropertyDeleted(DigitalTwinStateProperty digitalTwinStateProperty)```: A Property has been deleted on the DT's State.
-The last value of the property is passed as parameter to the method.
+The explanation of the parameters is the following:

-    - ```onStateChangeActionEnabled(DigitalTwinStateAction digitalTwinStateAction)```: An Action has been enabled on the DT's State.
-The action is passed as parameter to the method.
-    - ```onStateChangeActionUpdated(DigitalTwinStateAction digitalTwinStateAction)```: An Action has been updated on the DT's State.
-The action is passed as parameter to the method.
-    - ```onStateChangeActionDisabled(DigitalTwinStateAction digitalTwinStateAction)```: An Action has been disabled on the DT's State.
-The action is passed as parameter to the method.
-    - ```onStateChangeEventRegistered(DigitalTwinStateEvent digitalTwinStateEvent)```: An Event has been registered on the DT's State.
-The event description is passed as parameter to the method.
-    - ```onStateChangeEventRegistrationUpdated(DigitalTwinStateEvent digitalTwinStateEvent)```: An Event registration has been updated on the DT's State.
-The event description is passed as parameter to the method.
-    - ```onStateChangeEventUnregistered(DigitalTwinStateEvent digitalTwinStateEvent) ```: An Event has been unregistered from the DT's State.
-The last event description is passed as parameter to the method.
-    - ```onStateChangeRelationshipCreated(DigitalTwinStateRelationship digitalTwinStateRelationship)```: A Relationship description has been added to the DT's State.
-The Relationship is passed to the method.
-    - ```onStateChangeRelationshipInstanceCreated(DigitalTwinStateRelationshipInstance digitalTwinStateRelationshipInstance)```: A Relationship Instance has been added to the DT's State.
-The Relationship Instance is passed to the method.
-    - ```onStateChangeRelationshipDeleted(DigitalTwinStateRelationship digitalTwinStateRelationship)```: A Relationship has been removed from the DT's State.
-The last Relationship is passed to the method.
-    - ```onStateChangeRelationshipInstanceDeleted(DigitalTwinStateRelationshipInstance digitalTwinStateRelationshipInstance)```: A Relationship Instance has been removed from the DT's State.
-The last Relationship Instance is passed to the method.
-- Single Property Variation
-    - ```onStatePropertyUpdated(DigitalTwinStateProperty digitalTwinStateProperty)```: Callback to receive a notification when a Property changes.
-The new property value is passed as parameter.
-    - ```onStatePropertyDeleted(DigitalTwinStateProperty digitalTwinStateProperty)```: Callback to receive a notification when a Property has been deleted.
-The last property value is passed as parameter.
-- Single Event Notification
-    - ```onDigitalTwinStateEventNotificationReceived(DigitalTwinStateEventNotification digitalTwinStateEventNotification)```
+1. `newDigitalTwinState`: This parameter represents the updated state of the Digital Twin.
+It is an instance of the `DigitalTwinState` class, which encapsulates the current state information.
+2. `previousDigitalTwinState`: This parameter represents the state of the Digital Twin before the update.
+It is also an instance of the `DigitalTwinState` class.
+3. `digitalTwinStateChangeList`: This parameter is an `ArrayList` containing `DigitalTwinStateChange` objects.
+Each `DigitalTwinStateChange` object encapsulates information about a specific change that occurred between the previous and new states.
+It includes details such as the property or aspect of the state that changed, the previous value, and the new value.

-The core method where a Digital Adapter receive the description of the DT'State is ```onDigitalTwinSync(IDigitalTwinState digitalTwinState)```.
+Another core method where a Digital Adapter receive the description of the DT'State is ```onDigitalTwinSync(IDigitalTwinState digitalTwinState)```.
 The Adapter using the parameter ```digitalTwinState``` can analyze available properties, actions, events and relationships and decide how to implement its internal behaviour with the methods presented in [ShadowingFunction](#shadowing-function).
-For Properties, Events, Relationships, and Actions a Digital Adapter has the following method to trigger their observation management:

-- Properties:
-  - ```observeDigitalTwinStateProperties()```: Enable the observation of all the Digital Twin State properties, when they are created, updated and deleted.
-  With respect to properties an update contains the new value and no additional observations are required.
-  - ```unObserveDigitalTwinStateProperties()```: Cancel the observation of all the Digital Twin State properties, when they are created, updated and deleted.
-  - ```observeTargetDigitalTwinProperties(List<String> propertyList)```: Enable the observation of a specific list of Digital Twin State properties, when they are updated and/or deleted.
-With respect to properties an update contains the new value and no additional observations are required
-  - ```unObserveTargetDigitalTwinProperties(List<String> propertyList)```: Cancel the observation of a target list of properties
-  - ```observeDigitalTwinProperty(String propertyKe)```: Enable the observation of a single Digital Twin State properties, when it is updated and/or deleted.
-With respect to properties an update contains the new value and no additional observations are required
-  - ```unObserveDigitalTwinProperty(String propertyKey)```: Cancel the observation of a single target property
-- Actions:
-  - ```observeDigitalTwinStateActionsAvailability() ```: Enable the observation of available Digital Twin State Actions.
-  Callbacks will be received when an action is enabled, updated or disable.
-  The update of an action is associated to the variation of its signature and declaration and it is not associated to any attached payload or value.
-  - ```unObserveDigitalTwinStateActionsAvailability()```: Cancel the observation of Digital Twin State Actions
-- Events:
+The DT State is automatically monitored by each Digital Adapter while for the Events potentially generated by the DT can be observed by each adapter using:

-  - ```observeDigitalTwinStateEventsAvailability()```: Enable the observation of available Digital Twin State Events.
+- `observeAllDigitalTwinEventsNotifications`: Enable the observation of available Digital Twin State Events Notifications.
-  Callbacks will be received when an event is registered, updated or unregistered.
-  The update of an event is associated to the variation of its signature and declaration and it is not associated to any attached payload or value.
-  - ```unObserveDigitalTwinStateEventsAvailability()```: Cancel the observation of Digital Twin State Events
+- `unObserveAllDigitalTwinEventsNotifications`: Cancel the observation of Digital Twin State Events Notifications
-  - ```observeDigitalTwinEventsNotifications(List<String> eventsList)```: Enable the observation of the notification associated to a specific list of Digital Twin State events.
+- `observeDigitalTwinEventsNotifications`: Enable the observation of the notification associated to a specific list of Digital Twin State events.
 With respect to event a notification contains the new associated value
-  - ```unObserveDigitalTwinEventsNotifications(List<String> eventsList)```: Cancel the observation of a target list of properties
+- `unObserveDigitalTwinEventsNotifications`: Cancel the observation of a target list of properties
-  - ```observeDigitalTwinEventNotification(String eventKey)```: Enable the observation of the notification associated to a single Digital Twin State event.
+- `observeDigitalTwinEventNotification`: Enable the observation of the notification associated to a single Digital Twin State event.
 With respect to event a notification contains the new associated value
-  - ```unObserveDigitalTwinEventNotification(String eventKey)```: Cancel the observation of a single target event.
-- Relationships:
-  - ```observeDigitalTwinRelationshipsAvailability() ```: Enable the observation of available Digital Twin State Relationships.
-    Callbacks will be received when a relationship is registered or unregistered.
-    The update of a relationship is associated to the variation of its signature and declaration, and it is not associated to any attached payload or value.
-  - ```unObserveDigitalTwinRelationshipsAvailability()```: Cancel the observation of a single target relationship.
-  - ```observeDigitalTwinRelationship(String relationshipName)```: Enable the observation of a single relationship.
-The update of a relationship is associated to the variation of its signature and declaration, and it is not associated to any attached payload or value.
-  - ```unObserveDigitalTwinRelationship(String relationshipName)```: Cancel the observation of a single target relationship.
+- `unObserveDigitalTwinEventNotification`: Cancel the observation of a single target event
-  - ```observeDigitalTwinRelationships(List<String> relationshipList)```: Enable the observation of a list of relationship.
-  - The update of a relationship is associated to the variation of its signature and declaration, and it is not associated to any attached payload or value.
-  - ```unObserveDigitalTwinRelationships(List<String> relationshipList)```: Cancel the observation of a list of relationship.

 The resulting code will be the following after adding the required methods (still empty) and the basic constructor with the id String parameter is the following: